Single-Use Plastic Removal – Next Phase

 What you should do next

-Your local Customer Relationship Manager (CRM) is prepared to assist you in navigating these changes.
+Our local Hospital Care Team is prepared to assist you in navigating these changes.
 They can provide a trust impact analysis detailing which items are being delisted, mapped alternatives, and price impact.
-Collaborate with your local CRM to identify the best-fit products for your trust.
+Collaborate with your local Hospital Care Team to identify the best-fit products for your trust.

 Importance of completing a Demand Capture